MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 ## September

 ### 2025-09-22
+I’m really looking forward to the Vipassana course.
+After the breakup with Tân, I feel a deep need to reflect and refresh myself before moving on to the next plans.

+It was hard to sacrifice the application for the Technical Program Manager Intern position at Geocomply (a security company that organized the _Code Like a Girl_ challenge Tú Nhi joined last year).
+It’s such a pity, because the role was very special and interesting.
+The company also seemed open and friendly, and working there would have given me more opportunities to practice English.

+But right now, what I want the most is the meditation course!

+Fact: The Vipassana course not only overlapped with the Geocomply application but also fit perfectly into my next period...

+### 2025-09-22
 This year, sometimes I feel like I really dislike being around and caring ungrateful people.
 In the past, I even thought of myself as ungrateful, because I didn’t need people to help me or worry about me unless I asked.
 But this year, that perspective has changed.

 It started with Tân.
 I thought he was selfish and ungrateful because when I cooked for him, he never showed any appreciation or helped me clean up after meals.
 He just sat there, eating and talking, before, during and after the meal.
 I was the one cooking, setting the table, cleaning the table, and washing the dishes afterwards.
 I don't care the reasons/intentions (he didn’t like washing dishes, it wasn’t his house, he didn’t know what to do, or I hadn’t asked him directly).
 Everything I need is performance.